 Emission Trends in Non-fluorinated Chemicals Production

 The non-fluorinated chemicals sector of the Greenhouse Gas Reporting Program (GHGRP) includes facilities that manufacture adipic acid, ammonia, hydrogen, nitric acid, petrochemicals, phosphoric acid, silicon carbide, titanium dioxide, and other chemicals (i.e., facilities with various NAICS codes related to chemical production).
-Overall, the greenhouse gas emissions reported by the non-fluorinated chemicals sector have increased from 163.1 million metric tons (MMT) CO2e in 2011 to 179.3 MMT CO2e (10 percent) in 2022.
+Overall, the greenhouse gas emissions reported by the non-fluorinated chemicals sector have increased from 163.1 million metric tons (MMT) CO2e in 2011 to 181.2 MMT CO2e (11.1 percent) in 2023.
 After a slight decrease (2.7 percent) from 2011 to 2012, emissions steadily increased by 1 to 5 percent per year through 2018, before decreasing by 6.3 MMT CO2e (3.4 percent) for 2019, and then increasing by 0.8 MMT CO2e (0.5 percent) for 2020 and 1.9 MMT CO2e (1.1 percent) for 2021.
 In 2022, emissions only decreased by 0.7% from the 2021 total.
-Over 75 percent of the emissions from this sector are emitted from the combined production of petrochemicals (64 MMT CO2e in 2022), hydrogen (43 MMT CO2e in 2022) and ammonia (36 MMT CO2e in 2022).
+In 2023, emissions increased by 0.8 percent from the 2022 total.
+Over 75 percent of the emissions from this sector are emitted from the combined production of petrochemicals (66 MMT CO2e in 2023), hydrogen (44 MMT CO2e in 2023) and ammonia (35 MMT CO2e in 2022).

 Hydrogen Production.
-Reported emissions from the hydrogen production subsector increased by 14 percent (5.3 MMT CO2e) from 37.5 MMT CO2e in 2011 to 42.8 MMT CO2e in 2022.
+Reported emissions from the hydrogen production subsector increased by 18.2 percent (6.8 MMT CO2e) from 37.5 MMT CO2e in 2011 to 44.4 MMT CO2e in 2023.
 The overall increase in emissions is at least partly driven by increased demand for hydrogen by petroleum refineries due to an expansion of the scope of engines required to use low sulfur and ultra-low sulfur diesel fuel.
 Lowering the sulfur content of diesel fuel is achieved by increasing hydro-treating capacity of fluid catalytic crackers and requires additional inputs of hydrogen at refineries.
 Emissions from hydrogen production decreased by 6.5 percent (2.9 MMT CO2e) from 2019 to 2020, primarily due to a drop in diesel demand due to the COVID-19 pandemic.
-Emissions in 2021 were the same as 2020 but remained 2.9 MMT CO2e below pre-pandemic levels.
-From 2021 to 2022, emissions increased by 2.6%.
+Emissions in 2021 increased slightly from 2020 but remained 2.9 MMT CO2e below pre-pandemic levels.
+From 2022 to 2023, emissions increased by 3.5%.

 Updated on